 Source Plan Assessed ?
-Additional Measures Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) Ire \checkmark WW2: Impose development controls where there is, or is likely to be in the future, insufficient capacity at treatment plants Positive: This measure will have an overall positive affect if whole catchment loadings are considered as part of the planning process.
-No mitigation required Ire \checkmark WW3: Initiate investigations into characteristics of treated wastewater for parameters not presently required to be monitored under the urban wastewater treatment directive Positive: These investigations should be prioritised on the basis of known sensitivities of water dependent habitats and species.
-No mitigation required Ire \checkmark WW4: Initiate research to verify risk assessment results and determine the impact of the discharge, including impacts to groundwater Positive: Prioritise work for protected areas, particularly more sensitive areas and take account of more strigent standards, e.g. Margaritifera targets.
-No mitigation required Ire \checkmark WW5: Use decision-making tools in point source discharge management Positive: All decision making tools should take account of the requirements of protected areas and prioritise such areas for necessary changes in management.
-No mitigation required V WW6: Reduction in pollution at source through education campaigns Positive: Prevention of pollution or limiting the amount of pollutants entering the surface and groundwater networks may have a positive effect on the environment, and may contribute to reduced expenditure on pollution and treatment.
+Additional Measures Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) is, or is likely to be in the future, insufficient capacity at treatment plants affect if whole catchment loadings are considered as part of the planning process.
+Ire \checkmark WW3: Initiate investigations into characteristics of treated wastewater for parameters not presently required to be monitored under the urban wastewater treatment directive on the basis of known sensitivities of water No mitigation required Ire \checkmark WW4: Initiate research to verify risk assessment results and determine the impact of the discharge, including impacts to groundwater particularly more sensitive areas and take account of No mitigation required Ire \checkmark WW5: Use decision-making tools in point source discharge management Positive: All decision making tools should take account of the requirements of protected areas and prioritise such areas for necessary changes in management.
+No mitigation required \checkmark WW6: Reduction in pollution at source through education campaigns Positive: Prevention of pollution or limiting the amount of pollutants entering the surface and groundwater networks may have a positive effect on the environment, and may contribute to reduced expenditure on pollution and treatment.
 No mitigation required NI V WW7: Reduce loading by introduction of phosphate free products Positive: Reduced nutrient loads will improve water quality and reduce the impacts of eutrophication.
 Elevated levels of nutrients result in un-naturally high levels of food for certain bird species.
 Reduced nutrient loads will lead to a situation where the composition of the flora and fauna will return to a more natural and sustainable level.
 No mitigation required NI х WW8: Review consent conditions to ensure adequate controls and emission limits are set to achieve new water quality standards in receiving waters.
 Further development of mathematical models to examine cumulative impacts of discharges at a catchment scale.
-Detailed analysis to This type of measure is not expected to result in significant environmental impacts and as such has not been assessed.
+Detailed analysis to support the review of the consents for sewer systems and to address the volume significant environmental impacts and as such has not been assessed.
 However, impacts could occur if systems are found to be in non-compliant, and thus require upgrade.
 Therefore, it is anticipated that this measure would be the first step in implementation of measures such as WW10.
-Consent conditions must Not assessed
+Consent conditions must take account of Protected Areas.
+Not assessed